Implicit and Explicit Commonsense for Multi-sentence Video Captioning: Experiments

 We test performance in two settings: (i) {\em Paragraph-Level}: one where snippets are not estimated or supervised (\ie, left latent); this is the setting of our baseline \cite{song2021towards}. (ii) {\em Sentence-Level}: one where we learn to estimate snippets and utilize them in captioning, similar to dense video captioning.
 In detail, in the paragraph-level generation, we take the whole video as input and directly generate multi-sentence instructions.
 In the (our full model) sentence-level setting, the model generates one instruction at a time iteratively, so the snippet selector is needed to predict the temporal location of the video to look at.
 The model can leverage commonsense by querying with the previously generated instruction under this setting.

 In the {\em Paragraph-Level} setting, compared with the baseline~\cite{song2021towards}, adding the predicted actions and objects helps the model better understand the videos and generate more relevant captions.
 As a result, we leverage this setting for all experiments in the Sentence-Level.
 In the {\em Sentence-Level}, all experiments outperform the baseline.
-Comparatively, using explicit commonsense knowledge is better than implicit one.
-However, one can also see a level of complementary.
-Further, multiple COMET relations are shown useful.
+Comparatively, using explicit commonsense knowledge is better than implicit knowledge.
+However, we can also see a level of complementary.
+Further, multiple COMET relations are shown to be useful.

 {\textbf{Quantitative and Qualitative Results.}} Our improvements in instruction generation over the \cite{song2021towards} baseline are substantial.
-Specifically, the improvement in METEOR score is $\sim 8$ points [$15.00 \rightarrow 23.06$] (or, relatively speaking, over 50\%) on Seen and similar on Unseen data fold. {\em Seen} fold consists of the scenes that are in the train set; the {\em Unseen} fold consists of entirely new scenes unencountered in training.
-Improvements on B@4 are also sizable, \eg, [$13.87 \rightarrow 17.18$].
+Specifically, the improvement in METEOR score is $\sim 8$ points [$15.00 \rightarrow 23.06$] (or, relatively speaking, over 50\%) on Seen and similar on Unseen data fold.
+It shows a better improvement with the LLM-based captioning model.
+The {\em Seen} fold consists of the scenes that are in the train set; the {\em Unseen} fold consists of entirely new scenes unencountered in training.
+Improvements on B@4 are also sizable, \eg, [$13.87 \rightarrow 17.18$] on the Transformer-based caption model and [$13.87 \rightarrow 17.53$] on the LLM-based caption model.
+The ablations in Table~\ref{tab:ablation} reveal significant improvements when incorporating different commonsense.
+Notably, COMET demonstrates a greater contribution than LM; augmenting the number of relations from COMET further improves the performance.
 In addition, we calculate the accuracy of predicted actions and snippets, which are $73.72\%$ and $80.33\%$, respectively.
-We show two qualitative results from Alfed and ActivityNet dataset in Fig~\ref{fig:qualitative}.
+We show two qualitative results from Alfred and ActivityNet datasets in Fig~\ref{fig:qualitative}.
 The generated captions and the corresponding {\em explicit} and {\em implicit} knowledge are illustrated for an intermediate sentence in each video.
 Explicit knowledge provides information such as \texttt{<xWant>} \textit{wash the dishes} or \texttt{<AtLocation>} \textit{gym} that are related to the next snippet.
-Take \texttt{<AtLocation>} \textit{gym} for example, the gymnast is usually seen in the gym and perform the routine in the gym.
-Implicit knowledge such as \textit{grab} and \textit{for more soap} are related to the next generated caption which illustrates its effectiveness.
+Implicit knowledge such as \textit{grab} and \textit{for more soap} is related to the next generated caption which illustrates its effectiveness.